lmponcio/web-scraper-characters/README.md

 <img src="./video_screenshot.jpg" width="400" />

 ## Last comments
 This is not my best web scraper.
-Please see [this other project](https://github.com/lmponcio/web-scraper-icecream) where I not only extracted the necessary information but also automated the process of scrapping through the pagination (therefore, I removed the need to hard-code each page).
+In [this other project](https://github.com/lmponcio/web-scraper-icecream) I also automated the process of scrapping through the pagination (therefore, I removed the need to hard-code each page), and used openpyxl for an excel spreadsheet to be created with the information organized.